-^{} Roger Hitsman, "Internal War-The New Communist Tactic," Military Review, April 1962, pp 11-22.
+Roger Hilsman, "Internal War-The New Communist Tactic," Military Review, April 1962, pp. 11-22.

-US MAAG's and the Military Assistance Program are US MAAGS and the Williary / Solution of the backbone of mutual security.
+US MAAG's and the Military Assistance Program are the backbone of mutual security.
 A major portion of this mutual security requirement rests on the capability of Army forces, US and allied, since ... the key to Free World success in Pacific-Asia is winning in Asian land areas.
 I think we sometimes underestimate the amount of US Army effort and strength that is necessarily-and desirably-committed to military assistance for our allies.

--General James F. Collins
+General James F. Collins